5 Reasons To Bring Your Child To An ENT Specialist

 Tonsillitis, or inflamed tonsils, are typically caused by viral or bacterial infections.
 It occurs frequently in children and is usually accompanied by symptoms like severe sore throat, painful swallowing, fever and bad breath.
 In some cases, the tonsils may swell and form an abscess.

-Children can recover from tonsil infections with home rest, pain relief and plenty of fluids.
+Children can recover from tonsil infections with adequate rest, pain relief and plenty of fluids.
 However, in some children, tonsillitis occurs repeatedly (i.e. a few times a year), causing problems like poor general health, poor school attendance, breathing or snoring problems, and swallowing difficulties.
-To reduce and frequency and severity of getting tonsil infections, your doctor may recommend removal of the tonsils (tonsillectomy).
+To reduce the frequency and severity of tonsil infections, your doctor may recommend the removal of the tonsils (tonsillectomy).
 It is best to visit an ENT clinic in Singapore to get advice from a professional before deciding on the best treatment method for tonsilitis.

 Rhinitis (or sensitive nose) can be allergic or non-allergic, with the majority of cases being of the former.
 On the other hand, non-allergic rhinitis can be triggered by environmental factors like strong odours, cigarette smoke and temperature changes.
-Symptoms include sneezing, blocked nose, clear runny nose and itchy eyes.
-Up to 50% of children in Singapore are estimated to have allergic rhinitis, with the most common allergens being house dust mites.
+Symptoms include sneezing, blocked nose, runny nose and itchy eyes.
+Up to 50% of children in Singapore are estimated to have allergic rhinitis, with the most common allergens being dust mites found at home.

 5. Hearing loss